Home » Blog » Pet » Pet Parenting Lifestyle » 12 Christmas Dog Food Recipes So Good, Even Santa’s Reindeer Are Jealous

 #4 Turkey and salmon dish

 Unlike many Christmas dog food recipes, this one is filled with traditional Christmas ingredients you’ll likely already have in your larder.
-Think cranberries, brussel sprouts, roast (skinless turkey) and potatoes.
+Think cranberries, brussels sprouts, roast (skinless turkey) and potatoes.
 Here’s how to make this tasty doggy dish.

 #5 Gourmet fish treats